Ruvyrom/Ruvomain-Protocole/README.md

 After 16 years of messing around with Android modding, I finally got tired of re-running the same ADB commands every time Samsung pushes a security patch or I need to re-provisionmy environment.

-I’ve started putting my cleanup and confinement tools into this modular protocol.
-The goal is to keep it portable, versioned, and auditable, specifically to avoid root,as Knox is too sensitive on the S24+ to mess with.
+I’ve started putting my **Ruvomain-PBD** is a zero-dependency, professional-grade infrastructure for system optimization.
+Designed for those who demand total sovereignty over their hardware, this protocol replaces bloated middleware (like Shizuku or Canta) with a 100% native Bash execution model.

 ***Note:***
 >This project is maintained manually.
 I wrote these scripts because I was tired of the bloat on my S24+.
 No AI fluff, just pure Bash and system-level configuration for people who value their time and privacy.

 ---
 Do you have a specific configuration for your device?
-Place your JSON file in `/Imports` and call it directly when running [Manual Execution](https://github.com/Ruvyrom/Ruvomain-Protocole/tree/main#2manual-execution-linuxtermuxmacos).
-Feel free to share your files to help grow the community!
+Place your JSON file in `/Configs/Imports` and call it directly when running

 >**Follow** instructions [here](https://github.com/Ruvyrom/Ruvomain-Protocole/tree/main/Imports) for import JSON file.